Get-authlib-injector.md

 • Password

-The ID is an unsigned UUID.
-The email can be changed, but it must be unique.
+User ID is an unsigned UUID.
+Email can be changed but must be unique.

 {